rufuspollock/rufuspollock.com/content/book/_index.md

 Google and Facebook play an ever bigger role in what we do and discover online.
 No longer is Facebook just updates on your friends, it's the primary source of hard news about the world around us.
 Recent scandals over censoring content like the Napalm Girl or fake news in the Trump election show just how powerful and influential Facebook is.

 These companies are not just fabulously wealthy.
 They have the power to shape what we think and do.
 They are also monopolies built on closed, proprietary information -- their algorithms, their software and their databases.
 For-profit businesses, their motivations are ultimately not our welfare but their own.
 Their founders and rulers are our modern-day kings.
-But like the kings of old, they have less freedom than they may imagine -- instead of unruly barons they have their investors.
-And they keep them happy by selling your attention to the highest bidder.
+And they make their money and preserve their power by selling your attention to the highest bidder.

+At its most extreme, the current situation threatens our fundamental economic and social freedoms: free enterprise and free markets are disintegrating in the face of monopoly, free choice means little when there is only one, and even freedom of thought is threatened by powerful interests that have the capacity to shape how we think and act.

 We should all be concerned by this.
 But what can we do?

-### An open future and the return of freedom: free enterprise, free markets, free choice
+### Openness and restoration of freedom and opportunity: free enterprise, free markets, free choice

-This book offers a solution -- as well as showing what will happen if we fail to use it.
-The solution is called openness.
-A new approach that will make digital information freely available to all whilst paying its creators more and more equitably.
+This book offers a diagnosis and a cure.
+The cure is called openness.
+A new approach that would make information such as algorithms, software and songs freely available to all whilst paying their creators more and more equitably.
 Openness would solve the problem of these immense concentrations of information power, promoting competition, providing transparency and increasing the incentives for innovation.

 However, openness will not be easy to achieve.
-It will take collective, political action: for even if an open world is better for all of us, it will be opposed by those like Google and Facebook who gain from the current system and stand to lose out in an open future that brings increased competition and transparency.
+It will take collective, political action: for even if an open world is better for all of us, it will be opposed by those who gain from the current system and stand to lose out in an open future that brings increased competition and transparency.
 But the stakes are high: ignore openness and we will have a dystopian future of spiralling inequalities, lost liberties and foregone innovation and growth.

 ## Open Medicines